MBA in Marketing

 An MBA can be useful in any field, but a marketing MBA is a different beast.
 Before enrolling in a marketing MBA program, you should understand what it can do for you.
 An MBA in marketing is about acquiring the necessary skills to succeed in marketing and thinking strategically and creatively, two essential qualities of any good marketer.

-1. Who should pursue an MBA in marketing?
+1. Who Should Pursue an MBA in Marketing?

-4. Admissions Requirements for an MBA in Marketing
+5. Admissions Requirements for an MBA in Marketing

-5. The Types Of Courses You’ll Take
+6. The Types Of Courses You’ll Take

-6. MBA Marketing: Job Opportunities and Salaries
+7. MBA Marketing: Job Opportunities and Salaries

-7. MBA Marketing Professional Career Path
+8. MBA Marketing Professional Career Path

 Who Should Pursue an MBA in Marketing?